fbernutz/die-himmelstraeumerin-blog/Content/posts/2023-03-10-detailed-image-descriptions.md

 ## My Inner Struggle

 **I’ve always silently struggled with the conflict** of trying to make the content that I create as accessible as possible and on the other side I create these completely inaccessible sketchnotes because they’re made of images and not text.
 I used to add image descriptions to the sketchnotes, but the descriptions were quite short and very non-descriptive.
-Usually it just was something like "Sketchnote about X, Y, Z" and that’s it.
+Usually it just was something like “Sketchnote about X, Y, Z” and that’s it.

 <figure>
     <img src="../../images/2023-03-10-detailed-image-descriptions/twitter-alt-badge-preview.png" alt="Screenshot from a past tweet of a sketchnote from Anna.
 There’s a pop up open with the alt text of the sketchnote, reading: Sketchnote of iOSDevUK talk by Anna Beltrami about the power of iPad playgrounds" />